tsteur/git-commit-notifier/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-## Troubleshooting

-### Permission denied - /var/git/repo/previously.txt (Errno::EACCES)

-The file _previously.txt_ is created at the first commit.
-If you moved the file to the server, you have to check the rights to that file and fix them if needed.
-The git repo owner needs the right to write into that file.

-### Empty html on ruby 1.8.7

-Check <code>gem list premailer</code>.
-Please remove premailer 1.7.2 if exists (<code>gem uninstall premailer -v 1.7.2; gem install premailer</code>), because 1.7.2 was broken.

 ## Credits